A while back, I read a book called The 4-Hour Body: An Uncommon Guide to Rapid Fat-Loss, Incredible Sex, and Becoming Superhuman.

-But I have seen a few sample chapters.
-And the one that caught my eye was called From Geek to Freak: How to Gain 34 Pounds in 28 Days.
+One of the chapters in there that caught my eye is called From Geek to Freak: How to Gain 34 Pounds in 28 Days.

 What was the Colorado Experiment?
 And is it really possible to gain 34 pounds of muscle in 28 days using the 4-Hour Body workout?

-Like Phillips and Ferriss, Jones was a marketing genius.
-The fact people are still talking about the Colorado Experiment 30 years on shows what a thorough job he did.
+Like Ferriss, Jones was a marketing genius.
+The fact people are still talking about the Colorado Experiment decades later shows what a thorough job he did.

 The “experiment” ran for a period of 28 days back in May 1973.
 In it, Casey Viator, who was the youngest ever winner of the AAU Mr. America contest in 1971, allegedly gained 63.21 pounds of muscle and lost 17.93 pounds of fat.
 And he did it all using only Nautilus equipment.